 Workflows break.
 Tools update.
 Business changes.
 The Continuity plan keeps what we built reliable, secure, and adapted, not abandoned.

 Most consultancies sell the senior partner and deliver the intern.
-At MEIKAI, the person who designed the method is the one running your diagnostic, designing your workflow, and signing off on every deliverable.
+At MEIKAI, every engagement follows the same structured method: diagnose first, build second, stay accountable after delivery.
+The practitioners who run the diagnostic are the same ones who build the automations, and the same ones on the phone when something breaks.
+No handoffs.
 That is how the quality stays consistent.

-Every project starts with the Clarity Scan.
+Every project starts with the Implementation Roadmap.
 We define priorities before writing a single automation, so we build what matters, not what seems obvious.
 Deliverables agreed upfront.
 No scope creep.

-MEIKAI is incorporated in Switzerland.
-Fixed pricing.
+We are based in Switzerland, privacy by design.
 Data handled under nFADP and GDPR.
 You can exit after each phase, no multi-year commitment, no hostage architectures.

 Most automation projects break within six months.
 The Continuity plan prevents this: keeping what we built functional, secure, and adapted as your business changes.